efunzz/yale-school-of-art-assignment/README.md

 I recognize that there are several areas where this project could be further enhanced.
 These include:

 - **Using Angular 18**: This project was developed using Angular 18.
 As this is my first time using Angular, I initially followed the documentation and realized I was working with Angular 18 instead of Angular 17.
-Due to time constraint and having to reconfigure settings potentially risking the fucntionlaity of the project, I decided to continue to work usign Angular 18.
+Due to time constraint and having to reconfigure settings potentially risking the functionlaity of the project, I decided to continue to work using Angular 18.
 I understand that this was a mistake on my part, and I hope it does not detract from the quality of my application.

 - **Adding Animations**: Incorporating animations would improve user interactions and make the experience more engaging.

-Due to time constraints and the main focus on the overall design, I was unable to implement these enhancements fully.

-I am eager to further improve my skills and knowledge by learning from experienced developers in your company as a frontend developer intern and contribute to it too.
+I am eager to further improve my skills and knowledge by learning from experienced developers in your company as a frontend developer intern about industry standards and contribute meaningfully.
 This opportunity would provide invaluable insights and mentorship that I believe would significantly contribute to my growth in web development.